-Skin contact with Isopropyl Myristate is required for it to cause a rash.
-Discontinuation of exposure to products containing Isopropyl Myristate should result in improvement and/or resolution of your dermatitis.
-By law, all products made in the US for topical use have the ingredients listed either on the product package or the box that contains it, so check the labeling of your skin care products for this ingredient.
-If there is no information, ask your pharmacist or call the company directly.
+Skin contact with isopropyl myristate is required for it to cause a rash.
+Discontinuation of exposure to products containing isopropyl myristate should result in improvement and/or the resolution of your dermatitis.
+By law, all products made in the U.S. for topical use have the ingredients listed either on the product package or the box that contains them, so check the labeling of your skin care products for this ingredient.
+If there is not enough information, ask your pharmacist or retailer or contact the company directly.
 At work, request

 a Safety Data Sheet (SDS) to help identify potential sources of exposure.